AjayShukla007/Journey_100dayOfCode/Readme.md

 - Solved Power Of Two on leetcode with tc of O(log(2n)) and sc of O(1) Beats 84.02% in runtime and 63.84% in Memory with JavaScript

 ### day 56 of #100DaysOfCode
-- Added video stream backend logic in RTSP Stream video webApp
+- Busy day
 - Learning Bit Manipulation and Recursion

 #### Recursion and bit Manipulation:
-- Solved Power Of Four on leetcode with tc of O(log2n)) and sc of O(1) Beats 65.15% in runtime and 87.03% in Memory with JavaScript
+- Solved Binary Watch on leetcode with tc of O(log2n)) and sc of O(1) Beats 88.5% in runtime and 38.22% in Memory with JavaScript